wpferguson/global.hackathon/Teams/Kodeeo/ABOUT.md

 =======
 I have more than six years of working experience working with PHP and MySQL.
 Currently I do most of my development works with Laravel 4.
 I have sound knowledge on front-end development and I use Bootstrap most of the time.
 Started developing both native and hybrid mobile app now-a-days.

-We will build a web app that will try to solve the biggest problem of Dhaka City - "Transportation Problem".
+We will build a web app that will try to solve the biggest problem of third world cities - "Transportation Problem".

 Features:
 * Traffic Jam Updates